Stock market today: Wall Street drifts and holds steadier after last week's big swings

 In stock markets abroad, indexes were mostly lower in Europe after jumping across much of Asia.

-South Korean stocks jumped 5.7% after the government restored a ban to prevent investors from betting on stock prices to fall by borrowing shares and selling them.
+South Korean stocks leaped 5.7% after the government restored a ban to prevent investors from betting on stock prices to fall by borrowing shares and selling them.

 Japan’s Nikkei 225 index gained 2.4%, and Hong Kong's Hang Seng jumped 1.7%